 Well, you’re a teacher.
-Your whole job means you are molding these little people into creative, thoughtful thinkers who can learn all kinds of amazing things because you inspire them to do so.
+Your whole job means you are moulding these little people into creative, thoughtful thinkers who can learn all kinds of amazing things because you inspire them to do so.
 Feedback is important to them.
 They need your input.
 Remember, whether the feedback is positive or negative, it will impact them so choose your words (and watch your facial expressions) carefully and thoughtfully.

-Not only do you want students to use the feedback you give to push them forward in their learning, you want them to learn that taking and using feedback is a valuable life skill that will help them throughout their lives whether they continue their education or learn on the job.
+Not only do you want students to use the feedback you give to push them forward in their learning, but you also want them to learn that taking and using feedback is a valuable life skill that will help them throughout their lives whether they continue their education or learn on the job.

 Change how your students ask for feedback.

-Recently a teacher told me a story about how her class.
+Recently a teacher told me a story about her class.
 When her students say “Is this good?”
 She replies jokingly and sarcastically with “no, it’s horrible,” or “oh, I can’t even.”